Bayesian equilibria of axisymmetric plasmas: Introduction

-The Minerva framework \cite{Svensson2007,Minerva} has been developed to achieve consistent scientific inference in a complex system by providing a standardised format for model components, for example probability and forward functions, and a standardised interface for component dependencies, input parameters, which can be connected from output of other model components.
-Minerva automatically manages all the model components and connections and represents them by a Bayesian graphical model \cite{Pearl1988}, as shown in Figure~\ref{fig:model}.
-The modular structure, graphical representation and automatic model administration allow us to handle a complex model and to keep track of a large number of parameters, assumptions, predictive models and observations in a systematic way.
-Furthermore, we can easily build and compare models with different model specifications, for example various prior distributions.
-In this work, we present the two axisymmetric plasma models with different priors.
-The Minerva framework has been used for a number of scientific applications to magnetic sensors \cite{Svensson2008}, interferometers \cite{Kwak2020,Svensson2011_GP,Ford2010}, Thomson scattering systems \cite{Kwak2020,Bozhenkov2017}, soft X-ray spectroscopy \cite{Li2013}, beam emission spectroscopy \cite{Kwak2016,Kwak2017}, X-ray imaging crystal spectroscopy \cite{Langenberg2016}, electron cyclotron emission diagnostics \cite{Hoefel2019} and effective ion charge diagnostics \cite{Pavone2019_Zeff} in nuclear fusion research.
-These Bayesian models implemented in Minerva can be accelerated by a field-programmable gate array (FPGA) \cite{Mora2017} and an artificial neural network \cite{Pavone2018,Pavone2019}.
+This method involves multiple diagnostics, assumptions, unknown parameters and observations therefore it is inevitable to use a framework that is capable of handling and keeping track of them.
+For this reason, this method is implemented in the Minerva framework, which is developed for general scientific modelling for a complex system.
+This framework provides a standardised format of model components such as forward models and probability distributions and a standardised interface between these components.
+Minerva automatically manages all the model components and their connections which can be represented as a graphical model, as shown in Figure~\ref{fig:model}.
+The modular structure and automatic model administration allow us to handle a complex model systematically.
+Furthermore, we can easily extend Minerva models and transfer them to other experiments.
+In nuclear fusion research, the Minerva framework is used for a number of scientific applications for current tomography \cite{Svensson2008}, interferometer \cite{Ford2010,Svensson2011_GP}, soft X-ray \cite{Li2013, Schilling2021}, polarimeters \cite{Ford2008}, Thomson scattering \cite{Bozhenkov2017, Kwak2020}, beam emission spectroscopy \cite{Kwak2016, Kwak2017}, X-ray imaging crystal spectroscopy \cite{Langenberg2016}, electron cyclotron emission \cite{Hoefel2019} and effective ion charge \cite{Pavone2019_Zeff, Kwak2021}.
+These Minerva models can be accelerated by a field-programmable gate array (FPGA) \cite{Mora2017} or an artificial neural network \cite{Pavone2018, Pavone2019}.

-These Bayesian models of axisymmetric plasmas provide the full joint posterior distributions over the plasma current distributions, poloidal current flux and pressure profiles consistent with the magnetic field and pressure measurements simultaneously.
-However, exploration of such complex, high dimensional posterior distributions is computationally challenging \cite{Ford2010,VonNessi2013,VonNessi2014}.
-To overcome these problems, we have developed a new method to explore these posterior distributions based on the Gibbs sampling scheme \cite{Geman1984}.
-In short, the method splits the full joint posterior distribution into several low dimensional conditional posterior distributions and sample them consecutively.
-These conditional posterior distributions are in general much simpler to sample, and some of them can be expressed in analytic functions obtained by the linear Gaussian inversion \cite{Svensson2008,Ford2010}.
-The difficulty of sampling the full joint posterior distributions, therefore, can be substantially reduced by this method.